7 Considerations for COVID-19 Risk Communication in Remote Rural Communities

 2. Partner to align COVID-19 response key messages

-If you’re planning to create and disseminate content as part of your COVID-19 response, partner with other organizations, government ministries, and local influencers that are working in the same communitiest—such as district health directors, assemblymen, tribal chiefs, and religious leaders—to align your messages.
-Make sure information is consistent so that people don’t get confused.
+If you’re planning to create and disseminate content as part of your COVID-19 response, partner with other organizations, government ministries, and local influencers that are working in the same communities — such as district health directors, assemblymen, queen mothers, and traditional and religious leaders — to align your messages.
+Make sure key messages are accurate and consistent so that people don’t get confused.

 3. Identify and promote credible sources